edwardgarza/mpc-hvac-controller/README.md

 $$ T_{i + 1} = T_i + \frac{\alpha + \beta \delta_T + Q \delta_T c_p}{c_b}   $$

-Where $alpha$ is the baseload heat generated inside the house (includes occupants), $\beta$ is the net effective r value of the building times the area, $\delta_T$ is the difference in temperature between inside and outside, Q is the airflow, $c_p$ is the heat capacity of air, and $c_b$ is the heat capacity of the building.
+Where $\alpha$ is the baseload heat generated inside the house (includes occupants), $\beta$ is the net effective r value of the building times the area, $\delta_T$ is the difference in temperature between inside and outside, Q is the airflow, $c_p$ is the heat capacity of air, and $c_b$ is the heat capacity of the building.

 Similarly, CO2 evolves with